Liam Payne, Cheryl Won’t Share Any More Pictures Of Their Son, Sources Claim

 — The Sun (@TheSun) March 25, 2017

-The Sun reports that the couple might have turned down a deal to put their son on display in a glossy magazine spread.
+The Sun reported that the couple might have turned down a deal to put their son on display in a glossy magazine spread.

 The news comes after Cheryl announced the birth of her first child on Saturday, March 25, just before Mother’s Day, on Sunday, March 26, in the U.K. She announced the birth of their baby boy by posting to Instagram a picture showing her partner Liam, cradling the little boy soon after birth.